Establishing the National Lung Cancer Screening Program

 • people from culturally and linguistically diverse communities

-The key pieces of work in the design and implementation phase of the NLCSP in the lead up to July 2025 include the following activities:
+Key pieces of work in the design and implementation phase of the program included work under these 7 workstreams:

-• Partnership – co-design the NLCSP with Aboriginal and Torres Strait Islander people, NACCHO, ACCHOs and priority populations, including stakeholder consultation and governance.
+• Partnership – co-design the program with Aboriginal and Torres Strait Islander people, NACCHO, and ACCHOs, and address barriers and enablers for other priority populations

-• Access – consider mobile screening and patient travel support to ensure people in rural and remote areas can access the NLCSP.
+• Access – mobile screening and considerations for participant travel support to ensure people in rural and remote areas can access the program

-• Clinical – develop program guidelines and protocols, quality framework and performance indicators, structured reports, workforce education materials and participant information.
+• Clinical – program guidelines and protocols, quality framework and performance indicators, structured reports, workforce education materials and participant information

-• Legislation – amend the National Cancer Screening Register Act 2016 to include lung cancer in the National Cancer Screening Register.
+• Legislation – amended the National Cancer Screening Register Act 2016 to include lung cancer in the National Cancer Screening Register and the National Cancer Screening Register Rules 2017

-• National Cancer Screening Register (NCSR) – configure the NCSR to include lung cancer screening.
-The NCSR helps participants and healthcare providers manage the journey through the NLCSP including receiving updates and reminders.
+• National Cancer Screening Register (NCSR) – updated the NCSR to include lung cancer screening, as it helps participants and healthcare providers manage the journey through the program including receiving updates and reminders

-• Medical Benefits Schedule (MBS) – create 2 new MBS item numbers (with mandatory bulk billing and reporting to the NCSR): one for the screening low-dose computed tomography (LDCT) test and one for interval LDCT scans.
+• Medical Benefits Schedule (MBS) – created 2 new MBS item numbers for low-dose CT scanning (with mandatory bulk billing and reporting to the NCSR)

-• Communications – develop a national communication campaign to promote and encourage participation in the NLCSP.
+• Communications – develop and deliver a national communication campaign to promote and encourage participation in the program.

 Eligibility considerations